-The Institute in Massachusetts serves over 150 children and adults with intellectual and developmental disabilities, Autism Spectrum Disorder (ASD) and co-occurring mental health diagnoses.
+The agency in Massachusetts serves over 150 adults with intellectual and developmental disabilities, Autism Spectrum Disorder (ASD) and co-occurring mental health diagnoses.

-We have created environments where these children and adults can:
+We have created environments where these adults can:

-- Thrive and stay busy through meaningful participation at home and in their neighborhoods
+- Learn skills and thrive through meaningful participation at home and in their neighborhoods

 - Learn new behaviors that replace old responses to non-nurturing environments